zmlabe/zmlabe/README.md

 ## About
 + 👋 Hi, I’m Zack!
-+ 👨‍💻 Working on climate prediction and projection, especially for disentangling patterns of climate change from climate variability using data-driven methods at [NOAA GFDL](https://www.gfdl.noaa.gov/)
++ 👨‍💻 Working on climate prediction and projection, especially for disentangling patterns of climate change from natural variability using data-driven methods
 + 👀 Interested in...
   + Large-scale climate variability
   + Atmospheric teleconnections
   + Decadal climate prediction
   + Climate impacts and risk assessment
-  + Stratosphere-troposphere coupling
+  + Climate policy
-  + Arctic sea ice
   + Extreme events
   + Science communication
 + 🔨 Using methods like...